County reports 142 new COVID cases since yesterday, three more deaths

 - East Region (Kendall, Murray, Clarendon).

-- 4 of the individuals were on mandatory quarantine prior to testing positive.
+- Four of the individuals were on mandatory quarantine prior to testing positive.

-- 16 of the previous positive individuals have recovered and have been removed from the isolation list.
+- Sixteen of the previous positive individuals have recovered and have been removed from the isolation list.

 Genesee County's positivity rate on a seven-day rolling average is 11.5 percent.